google/libphonenumber/FAQ.md

 `FIXED_LINE` number for a business matches the country it is in, to try and spot data errors.

+### Some "valid" numbers are not formatting correctly.

+This could be due to number simplification.
+In order to keep the size of the XML files to a reasonable level, it's necessary in some regions (e.g. "DE" or "AT") to simplify number ranges.
+This results in a relatively small amount of false positive numbers (i.e. numbers that should be reported as invalid, but which are now shown as valid).

+This issue here is that (for simplicity) only the number validity information is simplified; the formatting information in the XML (leading digits) retains its full accuracy and so doesn't cover these numbers.

+Note that while it is probably possible to address this and expand the format information to cover these numbers as well, it's a rather non-trivial task (since the leading digits must not be over simplified so as to capture other valid ranges with different formats).
+Note that this also applies to attributes like "national only" or geocoding information.

 ### What types of phone numbers can SMSs be sent to?

 SMSs can be sent to `MOBILE` or `FIXED_LINE_OR_MOBILE` numbers.
 However,